moj-analytical-services/ggplotTraining/README.md

 * Solutions to the exercises are found in the `solutions.Rmd` file (knitted to `solutions.html`).
 The HTML solutions are not automatically deployed so to use them you will either need to open them in R studio or download them from GitHub and view them in a browser.
+* If a new package or minimum package versionis required, please updated the DESCRIPTION file.